Code-Institute-Submissions/SureDeveloping-Rock-Paper-Scissors/README.md

 Heroku – to deploy the project. <br>
 Ci Python Linter – To validate the python code. <br>
 Deepl - For translating text. <br>

+### Data model
+Data is stored in variables in this project.
+This includes the user_name which is entered by the player and is also printed in the terminal to address the player by name.<br>
+There are also the global variables won_games, lost_games, played_games, drawn_games.
+These are updated after each game round and also printed in the terminal. <br>
+In addition, inputs from the player are processed in the menus.

 ### Libraries used
 - colorama: <br>